Donald Triplett: Early life

-Donald Triplett was born on September 8, 1933, to Beamon Triplett and Mary McCravey in Forest, Mississippi.
-Initially, Donald was a deeply introverted child who did not respond to his parents' gestures or voices.
-His language was unusual, he did not play with other children, and he seemed distant from others.
+Donald Gray Triplett was born on September 8, 1933, to Beamon Triplett and Mary McCravey, in Forest, Mississippi.
+Donald was an introverted child who did not respond to his parents' gestures or voices.
+He was distant from others and did not play with other children.
 Triplett was institutionalized at three years of age, but his parents pulled him out one year later.
 His father described him as socially withdrawn but interested in number patterns, music notes, letters of the alphabet, and pictures of U.S. presidents.
-At the age of one, his father recalled, "he could hum and sing many tunes accurately".
-His parents had great difficulty in getting him to eat, and watching other children eating candy or ice cream did not seem to tempt him.
-By the age of two, he had the ability to recite the 23rd Psalm in the Old Testament and memorized 25 questions and answers from a Presbyterian catechism (likely either the Westminster Larger or Shorter Catechism).
+His father recalled that, at the age of one, "he could hum and sing many tunes accurately".
+His parents had difficulty in getting him to eat.
+By the age of two, he had the ability to recite Psalm 23 in the Old Testament and memorized 25 questions and answers from a Presbyterian catechism.
 At Christmas that year, he sang, with perfect intonation, an entire song he had heard only once.

-Triplett was very interested in rhymes and would answer questions with only one word, usually "yes" or "no".
-As a young child, he developed an intense interest in spinning blocks, pans, and other round objects and a dislike for tricycles and swings.
+Triplett was interested in rhymes and would give one-word answers to questions—usually "yes" or "no".
+He developed an interest in spinning blocks, pans and other round objects, and a dislike for tricycles and swings.
 He was initially uninterested in slides but began to play on them when he was alone.
 He had many meltdowns and was afraid of being spanked.
 He was, however, unable to associate his meltdowns with the punishment.
-He displayed echolalia and had trouble with remembering pronouns, often using "you" to refer to himself and "I" to refer to the person he was speaking to.
-When entering a room, he went to the toys right away, ignoring all of the people in the room, including other children and a Santa Claus actor his father had hired.
+He displayed echolalia and reversed pronouns—often using "you" to refer to himself and "I" to refer to the person to whom he was speaking.
+Upon entering a room, he went to the toys right away, ignoring the other people present in the room—including other children and a Santa Claus actor his father had hired.
 His mother had difficulty getting him to look at her.